 Sometimes we’re out of dialer flow, in that situation or otherwise just to confirm that the i/v line is working as required in critical patients (is not blocked or so) we should know how to calculate the rate in ml/hour by calculating the drops per minute of the fluid in the drip.

-So the question is, how to calculate drops per minute for the i/v set to adjust the rate at specific ml/min, or simply, how many drops make 1 ml.
+So the question is, how to calculate drops per minute for the i/v set.
+It’s important to know to adjust the rate at specific ml/min, or simply, how many drops make 1 ml.

 Drops in 1ml of liquid